ibm-cloud-docs/containers/cs_ingress_settings.md

 ## Opening non-default ports in the Ingress ALB
 {: #opening_ingress_ports}

-By default, only ports 80 and 443 are exposed in the Ingress ALB.
-To expose other ports, you can edit the `ibm-cloud-provider-ingress-cm` configmap resource.
+Expose non-default ports for the Ingress ALB.
 {: shortdesc}

 1. Edit the configuration file for the `ibm-cloud-provider-ingress-cm` configmap resource.